TeamJuliet/group-project/README.md

-#Candy Crush Level Designer
+# Intelligent Game Designer
-This is a repository for group project of Juliet Group of Cambridge second years group project.
-It aims to make an AI that can design levels of varying difficulty for games similar to Candy Crush.
+This is a repository for the group project of team Juliet.
+It aims to automate the process of level design for a game similar to Candy Crush Saga.

-## Candies to use
+## Branching
-* Several coloured candies
-* Jelly blocks
-* Liquorice Lock
-* Icing
-* 3 candies with special powers
+To avoid things going horribly wrong, we should make updates for different system components on different branches.
+Perhaps we could use the following:
+* `master` - **ONLY** for production release code (or small changes at the start)
+* `develop` - For general development, to which the system component branches are frequently merged (see below).
+* `coregame` - Used for changes to the `coregame` package.
+* `simulatedplayers` - Used for changes to the `simulatedplayers` package.
+* `leveldesigner` - Used for changes to the `leveldesigner` package.
+* `gameinterface` - Used for changes to the `gameinterface` package.